dakanji/RefindPlus/README.md

 RefindPlus is particularly useful for those with additional configuration needs or that require advanced or otherwise non-typical options for running operating systems and uEFI utilities on Mac and PC.

 Some features:
-- Maintains feature and configuration parity with the base upstream version.
+- Maintains feature and configuration parity with `Upstream v0.14.2` base.
 - Provides protection against damage to vulnerable Mac nvRAM by UEFI Windows boot.
 - Provides mitigation against boot failures and related issues on T2/TPM chipped units.
 - Provides Pre-Boot Configuration Screen on units running GPUs without native EFI on Macs.